kristianpedersen/30-days-of-elm/readme.md

 My goal is to make something new every day with Elm.
 Even the simplest things count.

+I was inspired to do this project after seeing Lars Lillo Ulvestad do 100 days of Haskell: https://twitter.com/larsparsfromage

 ## Background

 I've been writing JavaScript on and off since 2016, and I started learning React in November 2020.